 Lessons

-• What are values and how do individual or societal values influence our perspectives?
+• Pose the question: what are values and how do individual or societal values influence our perspectives?
 Read through the summary of British and South African values and consider how these influence the perspectives of individuals.

 • Discuss the the ways values can influence perspectives